Hello Mary Lou: Prom Night II: Plot

+In 1957, before her senior prom, student Mary Lou Maloney attends a confessional, explaining to the priest her hypersexuality, before concluding that she is perfectly content with her sinning.

-In 1957, at a high school senior prom, student Billy Nordham discovers his date Mary Lou Maloney making out with another boy named Buddy Cooper.
-Mary Lou breaks up with Billy and infuriates him when she reveals that she was just using him.
+At the dance, student Billy Nordham discovers his date, Mary Lou, making out with another boy she was simultaneously dating, Buddy Cooper.
+Mary Lou breaks up with Billy, infuriating him.
 Shortly after, Mary Lou is announced prom queen, and Billy, looking for revenge, throws a stink bomb onto the stage as a prank.
 However, the fuse of the bomb accidentally ignites Mary Lou's dress, and she burns to death in front of the horrified students, but not before looking up and seeing who was responsible.

-30 years later, student Vicki Carpenter goes looking for a dress in the school prop room after being denied a new dress by her overly religious mother Virginia.
-There, Vicki finds an old trunk containing the cape and crown that Mary Lou was supposed to wear during the crowning process.
-She takes the accessories and leaves them in the school overnight, inadvertently releasing Mary Lou's spirit in the process.
-That night, Vicki's friend Jess Browning is killed by Mary Lou's ghost after she tries to remove the jewels from her crown.
+30 years later, student Vicki Carpenter goes looking for a dress in the school's theater prop room after being denied a new dress by her extremely religious mother, Virginia.
+There, Vicki finds an old costume trunk containing the cape and crown that Mary Lou was supposed to wear during the crowning ceremony.
+She takes the accessories and leaves them in the school overnight, inadvertently releasing Mary Lou's spirit from the trunk in the process.
+However, Vicki's friend Jess Browning is killed by Mary Lou's ghost after she tries to remove the jewels from her crown.
 Jess's death is ruled as a suicide brought on by an unexpected pregnancy.

-Vicki begins experiencing surreal, nightmarish hallucinations involving Mary Lou and informs Buddy, who is now a priest.
-The following night, Buddy's bible spontaneously combusts after he attempts to bless Mary Lou's grave.
+Vicki begins experiencing surreal, nightmarish hallucinations involving Mary Lou and informs Buddy, who is now a Catholic priest.
+The following night, Buddy's bible combusts after he attempts to bless Mary Lou's grave.
 Worried, Buddy approaches Billy, who is now the high school principal.
 He tries to warn Billy that Mary Lou has come back from the grave, but is dismissed as crazy.
-Later, Vicki winds up in detention after she inadvertently slaps her rival Kelly Henenlotter during another hallucination.
-There, Vicki is possessed by Mary Lou after she pulls her through a blackboard that transforms into a whirlpool.
-That night, Vicki confronts Buddy at the church and murders him after revealing her possession.
+Later, Vicki winds up in detention after she inadvertently slaps her rival, Kelly Henenlotter, who is eyeing the title of Prom Queen, during another hallucination.
+There, Vicki is wholly possessed by Mary Lou after she is pulled through a blackboard that transforms into a whirlpool, and later confronts Buddy at the church that night, murdering him after his refusal to consent to sexual advances, revealing her possession.